Materials-Consortia/OPTIMADE/optimade.rst

   This two element form specifies that the defined property can be :val:`null`.

   Specifically for the *outermost appearance* of this field in a Property Definition the inclusion or ommision of :val:`"null"` is regarded as an annotation rather than an integral part of the Property Definition.
-  Hence, two Property Definitions that differ by the inclusion of the :val:`"null"` value are considered the same, and as explained in the `definition of the $id field`_, they SHOULD share the same :field:`$id`.
+  Hence, Property Definitions that only differ by the inclusion of the :val:`"null"` value and other fields marked as annotations are considered the same, and as explained in the `definition of the $id field`_ SHOULD share the same :field:`$id`.

   Implementation notes: